Questions? info@notaries.com | Live Chat | Login

-Notaries.com takes the stress out of renewing as a notary.
-Our renewal package includes:
+Notaries.com takes the stress out of getting recommissioned.
+Our package includes:

-Thankfully, Arizona has a simple renewal process that's similar to the process you followed for your initial notary application.
-If your current commission expires in two months or less, and you still meet all of Arizona's requirements, you can renew!
+Arizona’s renewal process is very similar to the one you followed for your initial application.
+If your current commission expires in 60 days or less and you still meet all of the prerequisite requirements, you can get started!
 Here's a step-by-step guide.

-Since it's a state requirement, we include the bond in your online renewal package!
-Once you get your bond, you once again need to get it notarized by an Arizona notary in good standing.
+Since it's a state requirement, we include the bond in our all-in-one supplies package!
+Once you get your bond, you once again need to get it notarized.

-We also offer other notary supplies like stamp ink if you've run low over the years!
+We also offer other supplies, like stamp ink, if you've run low over the years!

 When filling out the application, remember these tips:

-To minimize the chances of your renewal application getting rejected, make sure you include:
+To minimize the chances of delays or rejection, make sure you include:

 Secretary of State